scmmmh/experiment-support-system/docs/user/get_data.rst

 	   - By clicking that button, the webpage will refresh and a sample of how your extracted will look like, will be provided under the title *Sample Data* at the bottom of the screen.

-	   - When you are happy with the sample data shown, scroll up and find the |downCSV| button.
+	   - When you are happy with the sample data shown, scroll up and find the |downloadCSV| button.

 	   - Upon clicking that button, a prompt message will appear asking you to save the relevant .csv file on your computer.